Moesif/moesifmiddleware-go/README.md

 moesifmiddleware.UpdateSubscription(&subscription, moesifOptions)
 ```

-### UpdateSubscriptionsBatch method
-Similar to UpdateSubscription, but used to update a list of subscriptions in one batch.
+The `metadata` field can be any subscription demographic or other information you want to store.

 Only the `SubscriptionId` and `CompanyId` fields are required.

-This method is a convenient helper that calls the Moesif API lib.
+This method is a convenient helper that calls the Moesif API library.
+For more information, see [Moesif Go API documentation](https://www.moesif.com/docs/api?go#update-a-subscription).

-For details, visit the [Go API Reference](https://www.moesif.com/docs/api?go#update-subscriptions-in-batch).
+### `UpdateSubscriptionsBatch` method
+Similar to `UpdateSubscription`, but to update a list of subscriptions in one batch.

 ```go
 import (